berkecengiz/ml-examples/readme.md

 Machine Learning examples using *sckit-learn* library.

-Created for learning purposes.
+All assigments are completed as part of university course.